 By Dr. Paul Jerard, E-RYT 500, YACEP

 Many adults can identify with the daily struggle at the plate and on the scales.
-Does this mean a person should go through a weigh in, before deciding to become a Yoga instructor?
+Does this mean a person should go through a weigh-in before deciding to become a Yoga instructor?
+No, not at all.
 Consider this: Any Yogic style causes lifestyle changes.
-Students, and teachers, make gradual changes that result in weight control.
+Students and teachers make gradual changes that result in weight control.
 These are not the changes of instant gratification that we are so familiar with.
 We are not talking about, Losing 30 pounds in 30 days.
 The many Yo-Yo diets and weight loss pills can make those promises, but at what cost to your overall health?
-Life endangering weight loss products are a waste of money and an insult to your intelligence.
+Life-endangering weight loss products are a waste of money and an insult to your intelligence.

-Then again, teaching most people to drink more water, eat more fresh fruits, fresh vegetables, and whole grains is not as easy as showing them the new ultimate diet pill.
+Then again, teaching most people to drink more water and eat more fresh fruits, fresh vegetables, and whole grains is not as easy as showing them the new ultimate diet pill.
 The Yogic diet has been around for thousands of years, so it’s old news.
 Remember the saying, “Out with the old, and in with the new?”
-People fall for the new and improved, more than old and proven methods, until the hard data comes in.
-This is why people, who said Hatha Yoga was just another fitness fad, were terribly misinformed.
+People fall for the new and improved methods more than old and proven ones until the hard data comes in.
+This is why people, who said Hatha Yoga was just another fitness fad, were misinformed.

 Whether we like it or not, Hatha Yoga intructors have a responsibility to be role models for physical health.
 As teachers, we are pressured into thinking, “Should an obese person become a Yoga teacher?”
 Therefore, if an obese teacher lost weight at a safe rate, that is looked at as a good thing by the court of public opinion.
 A teacher who takes positive action is a good role model; especially, since Yogic dieting methods are sensible, safe, and proven, in comparison to the many fad diets that come and go.
 Over the years, I have seen people, including myself, lose weight from a Yogic lifestyle change, but it is a very gradual process.
 Lifestyle changes, like Yoga, also result in weight loss that stays off.